Resignation & Exit Process

 - Any unused sick time will be forfeited at the end of employment.

-- Unused personal days will not be paid out upon termination of employment, and cannot be used during the last two weeks of employment.
+- Unused personal days will not be paid out upon termination of employment.

-- Under Federal law, COBRA, you have the right to temporarily continue health, dental, vision and FSA healthcare account participation
+- Under Federal law, COBRA, you have the right to temporarily continue health, dental, vision and Health Care FSA participation

 - You pay the total monthly health, dental or vision premium plus a 2% administrative fee.